johnkary/johnkary.net/source/about/index.md

 type: page
 published: true
 ---
+As of October 2015 I have returned to contract/consulting for Kary Software LLC.
+I work remotely for my clients so I regularly travel around the United States (and sometimes internationally), staying somewhere for a few weeks before moving on to another city.
+I love it!

-Since November 2013 I've worked in Kansas City, MO as a software developer in the biomedical research field.
-Our small internal team builds software used by our facility's scientists to facilitate parts of their gene-based research.
+Most recently between November 2013 to October 2015 I worked in Kansas City, MO as a software developer in the biomedical research field.
+Our small internal team built software used by our scientists and staff to facilitate their research in the causes, treatment and prevention of gene-based diseases.

 Our primary application is a client-side web application written in ExtJS JavaScript framework, which talks to an HTTP API returning JSON built with